fxstr/video-optimizer-api/docs/API.md

 Examples:
 - `size=720/` for a width of 720px.
 - `size=/480` for a height of 480px.
-- `size=320/720` for a portrait video with a width of 320px and a height of 720px.
+- `size=320/720` for a portrait video with a width of 320px and a height of 720px; video might be cropped if the original video's aspect ratio differs from the desired one.

 #### Trim

 Optional.
 Trims the video.
 Times must be provided in the format `hh:mm:ss.sss` (where `sss` are milliseconds).

 Format: `{from?)/{to?}`, `from`and `to` in the exact format `hh:mm:ss.sss`.

 Examples:
-- `trim=00:00:01.500` to cut of the first 1.5 seconds.
+- `trim=00:00:01.500` to cut off the first 1.5 seconds.
 - `trim=/00:00:04.200` to discard everything after 4.2 seconds.
 - `trim=00:00:01.200/00:01:00.000` keep the segment between 1.2s and 60s.

 #### FPS

 Optional.
 Sets the output framerate.
 When not set, uses the original video's framerate.
-If provided, must be a number.
+If provided, must be a positivenumber.

 Examples:
 - `fps=25`
 - `fps=29.97`

-#### Quality (TBD, not yet implemented)
+#### Quality

 Optional.
 Sets the output quality.
-If provided, must be a number between 1 and 100.
-100 is the best imaage/video quality, but the biggest file size.
-To ffmpeg's default values.
+If provided, must be a number between 0 and 100.
+100 is the best image/video quality (and produces the largest files).

+Defaults (according to Ffmpeg):
+- h264: `55`
+- av1: `44`
+- jpg: `80`

 Examples:
-- `quality=90`
+- `quality=90` (for high quality and large file size output)

+#### Keyframes

+Optional.
+Defines the interval for keyframes (a value of `50` means that every 50th frame is a keyframe/I-frame).
+If not set, uses the original video's keyframe interval.
+If provided, must be a positive integer.

+Examples:
+- `keyframe=50`

 ## Upcoming Features
 - [ ] Audio support (currently, all audio is being removed)
 - [ ] Faster encoding (depending on the hardware the app is running on)
 - [ ] Faster encoding for longer videos (as we split up a longer video into chunks and distribute the encoding of single chunks across multiple servers)
-- [ ] Support for more codecs
+- [x] Support for more codecs
-- [ ] Use and propagate the cache headers from the original video
+- [x] Use and propagate the `Cache-Control` headers from the original video
 - [x] Support for cropping
-- [ ] Support for different quality encoding
+- [x] Support for different quality encoding
 - [ ] And, maybe, adaptive streaming.

 <link rel="stylesheet" href="/styles/style.css">